BroadbandForum/obbaa/docs/architecture/voltmf/index.md

 -   vendor: BBF

--   version: 1.0
+-   version: 1.1

 ### ONU Creation

-ONU\'s can be created within the BAA layer either before an ONU is detected (pre-provisioned) by an OLT or once an ONU has been detected by an OLT.
+ONU's can be created within the BAA layer either before an ONU is detected (pre-provisioned) by an OLT or once an ONU has been detected by an OLT.
 When the ONU has been pre-provisioned within the BAA layer, the ONU device is created and persisted in the BAA layer\'s datastore.